-- Responsible for a campaign including signage, promotional materials, and other media emphasizing reporting options. - Monthly Title IX facilitator-led workshops for faculty, staff, and students. - Informational website with information regarding who to contact if faced with sexual assault, intimate partner violence, or stalking along with gender discrimination policy. - The Office of Gender Equity and Title IX partnered with Human Resources to provide annual training and education to affirmative action facilitators and deputy Title IX Coordinators throughout the eight-campus system which included information relating to prevention education, changes in policies, procedures and redefined categories of sexual harassment, sexual assault, intimate partner violence, stalking and reporting obligations. - Education regarding sexual assault, dating violence, relationship violence, and stalking awareness and prevention is also available upon request from departments or student organizations through the office of the Trumbull Campus Counseling Specialist at ext.
-57603.
+- Responsible for a campaign including signage, promotional materials and other media emphasizing reporting options. - Monthly Title IX facilitator-led workshops for faculty, staff and students. - Informational website with information regarding who to contact if faced with sexual assault, intimate partner violence, or stalking along with gender discrimination policy. - The Office of Gender Equity and Title IX partnered with Human Resources to provide annual training and education to affirmative action facilitators and deputy Title IX Coordinators throughout the eight-campus system, which included information relating to prevention education, changes in policies, procedures and redefined categories of sexual harassment, sexual assault, intimate partner violence, stalking and reporting obligations.